jkosh44/jkosh44.github.io/_blogs/2025-04-06-rust-generics-vs-dynamic-dispatch.markdown

 ...

 Did you figure it out?
 The generic version took me about 30 seconds to write.
 I spent about 15 minutes, with the help of ChatGPT, on the dynamic dispatch before giving up.
 Why is it so hard?
-Conceptually it's pretty simple, except two arguments that can be added together to produce a type that can be printed via `Debug`.
+Conceptually it's pretty simple, accept two arguments that can be added together to produce a type that can be printed via `Debug`.
 Then add them together and print their sum.

 The issue comes from [dyn compatibility](https://doc.rust-lang.org/reference/items/traits.html#dyn-compatibility) formerly known as object safety.
 When attempting to write the function you may have seen errors that look like this: